 #8 DO NOT Deny Your Partner Intimacy

 I’m a strong advocate for intimacy because I believe it helps couples bond.
-Some people take intercourse for granted; they feel it’s only for procreation.
+Some people take romance for granted; they feel it’s only for procreation.
 It’s not!

 Don’t deny your partner intimacy because of one selfish reason or the other.
 Make time to satisfy your partner’s needs.
 Intimacy is like food for the soul; you need to keep having it to grow in your relationship.

-The more intercourse you have, the closer you and your partner become.
+The more romantic encounters you have, the closer you and your partner become.
 Don’t believe me?
 Try it for a week and see how your relationship will be transformed.
-If you’re up for it, SIGN UP FOR A 7 DAY LOVEMAKING CHALLENGE!

 #9 DO NOT Hesitate To Say Sorry